taksan/authenticator-saml-onelogin/google-workspace-setup.md

 # Google Workspace setup instructions

-These instructions are applicable to configure Google Workspace as the IDP for XWiki using this plugin.
+These instructions will guide you while configuring Google Workspace as the IDP for XWiki.

 The following configurations are required in the `xwiki.cfg` file.